The Financial Stability Authority’s sustainability report for 2022

 The Financial Stability Authority’s Management Group is committed to the sustainability work undertaken by the Authority.
 It has been involved in the selection and fine-tuning of sustainability goals as the work has evolved, and in judging the progress that has been made in achieving those goals since 2021.

-The Management Group has contributed to the production of the sustainability report for 2022, especially as regards the choice of example cases that give a good picture of the diverse nature of the development work that was done in 2022.
+The Management Group has contributed to the drafting of the sustainability report for 2023, especially as regards the choice of example cases that give a comprehensive picture of the diverse nature of the development work that was done in 2023.
+The Authority’s Director General adopted the third sustainability report on 22 March 2024.

 Sustainability in the work of the Authority